figdavi/umilog/README.md

 ```
-- Note: the `data/` folder will be created automatically on first run to store sensor data, along with the `sensor.sqlite3` file (SQLite DB).
+- Note: A file named `sensor.sqlite3` will be created automatically on first run to store sensor data inside `data/` folder.

 ## Run locally